ton-community/ton-docs/docs/v3/guidelines/ton-connect/guidelines/integration-with-javascript-sdk.md

 </html>
 ```

-If you load this page in browser and look into console, you may get something like that:
+If you load this page in a browser and check the console, you may see something like this:

 ```bash
 > Array [ {…}, {…} ]